camizqu/hackHer/README.md

 # hackHer
-App development for Covid Care, an app that tracks long term health effects of those who have contracted COVID-19.
+App development for traCOVID, an app that tracks long term health effects of those who have contracted COVID-19.
 The user logs their daily health and can monitor their symptoms on a daily, weekly, or monthly basis.

 ## Baseline Profile